-Traditionally, special education service delivery models involve self-contained (instruction delivered to a class comprising only of students with disability) and pull-out responses (students withdrawn from classrooms to receive specialised instruction) that impact small numbers of students in isolation (segregation).
+Traditionally, special education service delivery models involve self-contained (instruction delivered to a class comprising only of students with disability), pull-out responses (students withdrawn from classrooms to receive specialised instruction), and push-in support (identified students receiving one-to-one or small group assistance within the classroom) that impact small numbers of students in isolation (segregation).
 This is generally represented in the following manner:

-Inclusive service delivery pushes services in, instead of separating or pulling them out.
-This model focuses on meeting the range of student needs within the regular classroom, and therefore increasing the number of students accessing and benefiting from the service.
+Inclusive service delivery focuses on the variability yet predictability of student diversity, and provides ongoing responsive support.
+This model focuses on meeting the natural and ever fluid range of student need within the regular lesson and general environment, therefore increasing the number of students accessing and benefiting from the service.
 It also builds collaborative practice and teacher capability, and supports the enactment of a Multi-tier System of Supports.
 This is generally represented in the following manner:

 The process of inclusive service delivery will require the adaptation of traditional roles.
 Such adaptations have been explored below…

 Special Education Teachers: